-The increased chances of group A winning the auction is apparent, as the auction is more likely to end when group A leads.
+The increased chances of group A winning the auction are apparent, as the auction is more likely to end when A leads.

-Equations 39 and 46 are nearly sufficient to determine the probabilities for our Markov chain analysis.
+Equations 40 and 47 are nearly sufficient to determine the probabilities for our Markov chain analysis.
 The only remaining issue regards our choice of tie-breaking rule.
 In our description thus far, members of the coalition behave independently when bidding, and hence if several members of the coalition bid, we would expect each to have a chance to become the leader.
 We refer to this as the coalition having many bidders.
-We could instead imagine the coalition acting essentially as a single player controlling many identities and only selecting a single one to use at each opportunity to bid (albeit with an upwards adjusted probability of bidding, i.e., μ_q^A instead of β_q^A).
+We could instead imagine the coalition acting essentially as a single player controlling many identities and only selecting a single one to use at each opportunity to bid (albeit with an upwards adjusted probability of bidding, i.e., $\mu_q^A$ instead of $\beta_q^A$ ).
 In this case, the coalition would be less likely to win in case of ties.